PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     For each Resource:
        * Select the appropriate HTTP method.
        * Set the security of your API endpoint.
-       * Choose the taret of your API endpoint (EC2, Lambda or DynamoDB for example)
+       * Choose the target of your API endpoint (EC2, Lambda or DynamoDB for example)
        * Set the request and response transformations.
     Deploy your new API to a "Stage" (for example: Production, Pre-production or Test).
     Note that API Gateway endpoints are created with AWS's own APIGateway domain by default.